bartlomiejmucha/Square/README.md

 And if you don't need it or would like to reinstall it, there is *uninstall.ps1* script that removes everything from your PC including certificates, databases, hosts entries from window's hosts file, sites on IIS, solr service, and all installation folders from disk.

-It has been tested to work with Sitecore 9.0 update 1, SIF 1.2, Solr 6.6.2 and Windows 10.
+It has been tested to work with Sitecore 9.0 update 2, SIF 1.2.1, SF 1.1, Solr 6.6.2 and Windows 10.

 After installation you will get root installation folder (like C:\Websites\Square) with subfolders structure like this:
 * certificates subfolder, like C:\Websites\Square\certificates